 The Dictionary of Canadian Biography, which currently covers people who died before 1930, is a useful source for literary material by and about individuals.
+In the Advanced Search, you can select appropriate occupations to identify authors.

 References in modern secondary works, particularly in articles or chapters of books dealing with contemporary reactions to events are also a useful source for finding literary works.